 [box]What to Remember: A successful B2B brand is one that prioritizes building unique experiences for customers.
 These experiences should be unparalleled and very difficult to imitate or replace.
 This representation begins with the first impression you make and ends with solving problems that your customers are experiencing.
 It is more than what you do and the benefits your solution provides.
 It’s how you make people feel in the process.[/box]

-Strong branding benefits your B2B company in many ways.
+Strong B2B brand strategy benefits your company in many ways.

 - Help your brand stand out and cut through the “noise” in its category.